pokui/nsrc-gns3/README.md

 # Updating topology

-After changing the topology or device configurations in GNS3, update the repo from the running copy:
+After changing the topology or device configurations in GNS3, select the following options:

+* `File > Edit Project`, and ensure that "Leave this project running in the background when closing GNS3" is checked
+* `View > Zoom reset`

+Then update the repo from the running copy:

 ```
 cd [noc|cndo|nmm]